amandeepmittal/amanhimself.dev/content/posts/first-three-months-as-developer-advocate.md

 If you want to talk about Draftbit, have questions, or React Native, or DevRel, please DM me on [Twitter](https://twitter.com/amanhimself).

-To get notified about my future articles, make sure you subscribe my [personal newsletter here](https://amanhimself.substack.com/).
+💌 To get notified about my future articles, subscribe my [personal newsletter here](https://amanhimself.substack.com/).